Huawei's most important June 3 signal at SNEC 2026 was not another headline about bigger hardware.

 Why does that matter?Buyers are no longer diligencing only electrical hardware.
 They are diligencing partner boundaries, software responsibilities, remote-support paths, and lifecycle ownership.

 What is the most useful number?Not any single efficiency claim.
-The useful signal is that Huawei wants one vendor stack to control `430kW` PCS hardware, `4S` system interfaces, and the agent layer together.
+The useful signal is that Huawei wants one vendor stack to coordinate `430kW` PCS hardware, `4S` system interfaces, and the agent layer together.

 What should buyers verify first?Which functions stay inside Huawei's scope, which move to ecosystem partners, and how updates, telemetry, and fault accountability are governed after COD.